-These factors, to a greater or lesser extent, do not depend upon the hands of the pianist playing the piano, nor upon the aptitude of the musician who is creating the music, but the design, construction, and materials which make up the piano itself, making up the individual parts and the sum-total whole.
+These factors, to a greater or lesser extent, do not depend upon the hands of the pianist playing the piano, nor upon the aptitude of the musician who is creating music, but upon the design, construction, and materials utilized which comprise the piano itself, making up the individual parts and the sum-total whole.

-Both (1) physical factors: the design and quality of a piano's materials (piano size; wood type; action design & materials; hammer design & materials; soundboard design, size, & quality, etc.), (2) the placement of your piano, and the (3) seasoning of your piano's soundboard and other components, are the three main ingredients which influence a piano’s tone.
+(1) Physical factors: the design and quality of a piano's materials (piano size; wood type; action design & materials; hammer design & materials; soundboard design, size, & quality, etc.), (2) the placement of your piano, and the (3) seasoning of your piano's soundboard and other components, are the three main ingredients which influence a piano’s tone.

 PianoBuyer posted an article on Ten Ways to Voice a Room, which highlights and discusses the reasons why your piano sounds the way it does, where it is placed.

 In the book, Grand Obsession: A Piano Odyssey, the pianist in the story discovers the new piano, she originally had fallen in love with, had lost its intrinsic tonal qualities, which attracted her to the piano in the beginning, after having arrived home from the dealership.